-When it’s time to decorate our homes, we all spend time and effort choosing the right lamps and lampshades to cast electric light.
+When it’s time to decorate our homes, we all spend time and effort choosing the right lamps and lampshades to cast electric light or a fireplace with wood fuels.
 But we may well neglect natural light, and overlook the impact it can have on our living space.
 It also plays a huge role in our mental and physical health.
 Here are several ways natural light influences the aesthetics of our homes and the quality of our lives.

 It improves your mood